danishayman/Portfolio-2.0/public/content/yapping/how-to-never-stop-being-sad.md

 ---
 title: "how to never stop being sad"
 date: "24 July 2025"
+preview: "A raw, introspective guide on processing loss, loneliness, and the complex emotions that come with caring too deeply."
+tags: ["emotional", "introspective", "poetry", "feelings"]
+author: "Danish Aiman"
 ---

 repeat to yourself that theyre not really gone. time has proven that fooling yourself into believing a lie is the most effective way to deal with things you have no control over.